saberdy/stackoverflow-blog/content/projects/stackoverflow-trend-analysis.md

 The figures in this section demonstrate the top 5 programming languages for Linux, Mac, and Microsoft Windows users.
 ![](/static/linux_users.png "linux users programming language preference")

 Unsurprisingly, JavaScript has maintained it's stronghold as the most commonly used programming language for all operating system users.
 What is different though, is the presence of Python for Linux users.
-HTML/CSS and SQL are still more attractive than python for Microsoft Windows and Mac operators than Linux users.
+HTML/CSS and SQL are still more attractive than Python for Microsoft Windows and Mac operators than Linux users.

 ![](/static/mac_users.png "mac users programming language preference")

-Although Python was not on top of the most loved programming languages list, it seems to be the second choice of linux users.
+Although Python was not on top of the most favored programming languages list, it seems to be the second choice of linux users.
 In the table below, the popularity of JavaScript, HTML/CSS, SQL, and Java are identical in the ranking for Windows and Mac users.

 |Windows            |   Mac     |       Linux |
 |:-----------------|:----------|:----------|